-Making small talk is a great way to speak to as many people as possible.
+Making small talk is a great way to speak to as many people as possible in English.
 Read our guide to master small talk skills.

 Small talk is the kind of light conversation you make when you don’t want to talk about something deep.
 It’s a very impersonal way to start a conversation with strangers or people that you don’t know very well.
 Basically, small talk is a small conversation.
 Sounds simple right?
 Think again.
 Although small talk doesn’t involve important topics, it’s an important skill to master as an English student.

 Making small talk is a normal part of daily life in most English-speaking countries, it’s friendly and opens you up to meeting new people.
 Small talk breaks the ice and casually fills in those awkward silences.
+While most of us hate it, we all have to participate in it at some point during our personal or working lives.
 Indulging in small talk is also a way to practice speaking English multiple times in a day.
 Eventually, small talk can lead to a deeper conversation, but you’ve got to start small.

 How’s it going?
 How have you been?
 How was your weekend?
 What have you been up lately?
 It’s a beautiful day isn’t it?
 Are you from here?
 Are you here on holiday?
 Are the buses always this late?
 Do you come here often?